 The Northern Mines Region of California was my stomping ground as a youth.
 The area was dotted with abandoned mines, hydraulic diggings and coyote holes.
 Small hamlets lay scattered throughout the hills, but much of the country was wild.
 I grew up appreciating the wildness, but also fascinated by the history of the area and the aesthetics of decay as the works of man gradually merged back into nature.

-In college I studied the Japanese wabi-sabi aesthetic that stresses the beauty of the “imperfect, impermanent and incomplete,” and this resonated with my interest in the aesthetics of decay and transience.
+While attending Alaska Methodist University and taking studio art classes from Bill Kimura, I studied the Japanese wabi-sabi aesthetic that stresses the beauty of the “imperfect, impermanent and incomplete,” and this resonated with my interest in the aesthetics of decay and transience.